|Ludington North Pierhead, MI|

 Funds still had not been allocated for a permanent light and fog signal to mark the breakwaters by 1922, when it was noted that the “entrance between the breakwaters must be found by feeling around in the fog,” as the existing light and fog signal on the southern pier were 1,500 feet inside the entrance to the outer harbor.
 This truth was made clear on February 10, 1922 when Pere Marquette Car Ferry No. 18 crashed into the north breakwater, destroying a twenty-foot section.

 The necessary money was finally provided, and a light and fog signal were placed in commission at the end of the north breakwater on December 30, 1924.
 By this time, the timber breakwater had been replaced by a concrete structure.
 The lighthouse is a fifty-five-foot, steel-plate tower, that was originally equipped with a fourth-order lens and a diaphone fog signal operated by remote control from shore through a cable that ran along the breakwater.
 A backup oil engine electric generator was located near the old double dwelling, which was relocated from the south side of the harbor to the north side.
-The skeletal tower form the south pier was moved to the north pier, and a temporary thirty-one-foot steel, skeletal tower that had been used on the north breakwater was relocated to the south pier, from which the decayed fog signal building was removed.
+The skeletal tower from the south pier was moved to the north pier, and a temporary thirty-one-foot steel, skeletal tower that had been used on the north breakwater was relocated to the south pier, from which the decayed fog signal building was removed.

 As additional aids to mariners, a radiobeacon was established at the station in 1927, and an auxiliary fog signal was placed on the north pierhead.
 A thrity-one-and-half-foot steel tower was placed at the end of the south breakwater in August 1939 after the concrete tower there was damaged by the car ferry City of Flint on January 22, 1939 and then toppled over on March 15.